ncflib/ThesesLink/README.md

 # Putting Local Metadata to Strategic Use: Visualizing 50 Years of Theses Metadata

-## Hosting
+## How is it built ?

 Theses dashboard uses PHP and Python in the backend and HTML, CSS and Javascript with Jquery and D3 libraries in the frontend.
-To host the dashboard, any simple webhost with Mysql compability is enough.
-Python script is used to scrape theses data from the original digital collection website and can be run in any machine that Python is installed.
+D3.js is a powerful Javascript library that brings data to life using HTML, SVG, and CSS and heavily used in the simulation page.
+Python script is used to scrape theses data from the original digital collection website ( http://ncf.sobek.ufl.edu/theses ) and can be run in any machine that Python is installed.

+## What are we visualizing ?

+Theses dashboard visualizes the relationship between divisions, AOCs ( majors ) and theses.
+It is helpful to see theses data in AOC level to

 ## Building